 The mark range for submitted, completed work is normally 30% - 100%.
 In tests where there are right/wrong answers, the whole range of marks from 0 to 100 may be used.
-Interval marking in the First Class is not applicable to language work (i.e. for Written and Spoken Language / Written and Oral Communication units).
+Interval marking in the First Class is not applicable to language work (i.e. for Written and Spoken Language / Written and Oral Communication units) or to final-year dissertations.